louminod/foodoramix/README.md

 Create a database **foodoramix**
-Create a user **foodoramix_client** identified with the password **FqxTFS93f5!GiMR#**
+Create a user **foodoramix_client** identified with the password **FqxTFS93f5!GiMR#** Or, you can use the user **root** with the password you defined earlier.

 Open a terminal in the project repository and run `npm run initDB` Wait until the message _Loading done !_ appears.
 Then, kill the run with ctrl+c